 It is also important to note that gcov_scan also results in an annotated source file in which it is specified which line or block has not been executed.
 This is needful in order to design effective test cases that achieves more coverage.

-The regular expression of the GCOV expect tag is as follows :
+/* * * This tag must be somewhere in the code * * * GCOV EXPECT 60 * */The regular expression of the GCOV expect tag is as follows :

 ".*\/*GCOV\ *EXPECT\ *[0-9]+\ *(BRANCH)?.*"